JesusRH97/Gazebo-simulator/README.md

 # Gazebo-simulator

 Welcome to the Gazebo simulator.
 Gazebo is an Open Source simulator very useful for control and path planning applicationes, such as autonomous driving among others.
 This project consists on a simulator of autonomous vehicles using Open Source tools, such as ROS, Linux and Gazebo.
-The main idea of the project was to develop an Open Source simulation environment where you, as a driver, can handle your own car in an urban circuit with more vehicles.
+The main idea of the project was to develop an Open Source simulation environment where you, as a driver, can handle your own car (the one shown on the image below) in an urban circuit with more vehicles.

 ![Prius](https://camo.githubusercontent.com/9cadf02ca935944b325ed7de6334899b90863534/68747470733a2f2f7777772e6f7372666f756e646174696f6e2e6f72672f776f72647072657373322f77702d636f6e74656e742f75706c6f6164732f323031372f30362f70726975735f726f756e6461626f75745f657869742e706e67)